 Based upon FMPA's current Base Case load forecast, the ARP currently does not require any additional resources from undesignated sources to maintain FMPA's 15% reserve margin through 2027.
-For the remainder of the TYSP study period (through December 31, 2029), FMPA anticipates additional seasonal (summer) peaking purchases will be required to maintain a 15% reserve margin.
+For the remainder of the TYSP study period (through December 31, 2030), FMPA anticipates additional seasonal (summer) peaking purchases, which could be comprised of additional solar, energy storage, or offsets from load management, will be required to maintain a 15% reserve margin.
 Schedule 8 at the end of this section shows planned and prospective ARP generating resources changes during the next 10-year period, which include several planned upgrades to existing resource entitlement capacities.